Catrovitch/Full-Stack-Open-Notes/Part-1/Introduction-to-React.md

 const App = ...
 ```

-This is how a function is set up:
+There are several ways to set up functions in JavaScript.
+This is how an arrow-function is set up:
 ```
 () => (
   <div>